Updated on September 6, 2022

 Vision Impairment and the Internet

 Some people don’t use the internet for specific reasons, including vision impairment.
-People with vision issues struggle to see well on computer and phone screens.
+People with vision issues struggle to see well on computers and phone screens.
 This often prevents them from using the internet at all.

 The American Foundation for the Blind defines those with vision loss as “individuals who reported that they have trouble seeing, even when wearing glasses or contact lenses, as well as to individuals who reported that they are blind or unable to see at all.”2